Old Town Historic District walk, SLO

 More Like This

 Walk a few blocks west of Old Town Historic District and you will come to the main downtown area of SLO.
-Here you can hang out with a cup of coffee at Scout Coffee, a gorgeous coffee shop, or Linnaea's Cafe, both on Garden Street.
+Here you can hang out with a cup of coffee at Scout Coffee, a popular coffee shop with a brick interior and hanging plants, or Linnaea's Cafe, both on Garden Street.
+Linnaea's has wonderful live music nights, full of college students (check their instagram page).
+Homeless people walk into these cafes in a crazed frenzy though.

 Continue to directions...